Peppermint Bark Snowflakes

 - Melt the white chocolate and 1 teaspoon vegetable oil as you did the dark chocolate and add extract.

-- Pour white chocolate over dark chocolate (about the same depth), gently shake the pan to level the white chocolate, and sprinkle tops with candy cane bits before the chocolate hardens.
+- Pour white chocolate over dark chocolate (about the same depth), gently shake the pan to level the white chocolate, and sprinkle the tops with candy cane bits before the chocolate hardens.

-- Chill, then remove from molds to serve
+- Chill, then remove from molds to serve.

 Notes